IT-Academy-BCN/nodeInitialDemo/README.md

 !important.
 Not apt for less than 1100px...

 The user starts out on login page.
 There's an option to switch to register.
 The logo leads to about.
 ![chat_login](https://user-images.githubusercontent.com/100954079/196165446-e30b963b-b8ed-4b6f-a26e-96c9bb8ed2b9.png)

-Register has option for getting back to login.
+Register has an option for getting back to login.
 ![chat_register](https://user-images.githubusercontent.com/100954079/196165412-7c0d9080-08bd-415b-b35e-85f0ac0fa4a6.png)

-About has option to get back to logon via logo or clickable text.
+About has options to get back to logon via logo or a clickable text.
 ![chat_about](https://user-images.githubusercontent.com/100954079/196165481-3fda4bf7-7f6e-4f31-90aa-7351c1cf6fd8.png)

 After successful authentication user gets access to app.
+The default room is Hall.
+Users can create and join rooms.
-There are a list of rooms and one of users.
+There are lists of rooms and users.
+Disconnect via icon.
 ![chat_main](https://user-images.githubusercontent.com/100954079/196164700-c9cfa09c-dbbb-4839-9397-834b8fda7ae2.png)